Tyris/m3uGoogleMusicSync/README.md

 API used: https://github.com/simon-weber/Unofficial-Google-Music-API

-Thanks to: Kevion Kwok and Simon Weber
+Thanks to: Kevin Kwok and Simon Weber

 Use at your own risk - especially for existing playlists